-The goal is to hit that sweet spot right in between soft and crunchy.
-I like it when the tortillas have a few crisp bits around the edges and in the center, but are still pliant and flexible enough that I can swipe them through stray sauce and runny egg yolk (there will be plenty of both).
+The goal is to hit that sweet spot right between soft and crunchy.
+I like it when the tortillas have a few crispy bits around the edges and in the center, but are still pliant and flexible enough that I can swipe them through stray sauce and runny egg yolk (there will be plenty of both).
 About 15 seconds per side is ideal.

 As for the eggs, some people like their fried eggs completely pure white and tender.
 Not me.
 I like my fried eggs with plenty of crispy, bubbly edges.
 This means using plenty of oil and heat.

 To ensure a nice shape in my eggs (I hate it when the egg whites spill around all over the place), I heat up canola oil in a nonstick or well-seasoned cast iron skillet, crack my egg into a small bowl, then tilt the pan so the oil collects in one corner.

 Next, I gently slide the egg into the pool of oil, letting it rest long enough just for the outer edges' shape to set.
 This takes about 10 seconds.
 You can then repeat the process, tilting the pan in a different direction, until you've added as many eggs as you'd like.

 To really get the eggs extra crisp, while keeping the yolk completely liquid, I use a spoon to baste hot oil over the surfaces of the egg whites (be careful not to scratch your nonstick pan with the spoon!).
 This creates tons of little bubbles on the surface, while also ensuring that there's no runny, snotty undercooked egg white left over.